-Spring flow and nitrate concentration data are available for Gainer Springs, Jackson Blue Spring, St. Marks River Rise, and Wakulla Spring.
-Current information is summarized in Table 1.2 Trends in Spring Flows and Nitrate/Nitrite Concentrations Indicator2 and Figures 1.1-1.4.
+Spring flow and nitrate concentration data are available for Gainer Springs, Jackson Blue Spring, St. Marks River Rise, and Wakulla Spring.1 Current information is summarized in Table 1.2.
+Trends in Spring Flows and Nitrate/Nitrite concentrations are presented in Figures 1.1-1.4.
 The table below indicates apparent trends based on examination of changes in flows and concentrations over time.
 It should be noted that trends are based on visual examination of data and may not be statistically significant.
 Additional and updated information on major springs in northwest Florida is available at www.nwfwater.com/water-resources/springs/.

-Spring/Spring System Average Flow (cfs)/Trend Nitrate Concentration (mg/L) Gainer Spring Group 165/Stable 0.19/Stable Jackson Blue Spring 109/Variable 3.60/Stabilizing St. Marks River Rise 428/Stable 0.03 - 0.31/Variable Wakulla Spring 476/Increasing 0.41/Decreasing
+Spring/Spring System Average Flow 1 (cfs)/Trend Nitrate Concentration (mg/L) 2 Gainer Spring Group 3 166/Increasing 0.20/Stable Jackson Blue Spring 3 109/Variable 4 3.67/Stabilizing St. Marks River Rise 428/Stable 0.03 - 0.31/Variable 5 Wakulla Spring 588/Increasing 0.39/Decreasing